18. The Aiyagari Model#

 This quantity can be calculated by taking the stationary distribution of assets under the optimal policy and computing the mean.

-First we compute the stationary distribution of \(P_{\sigma}\), which is for the bivariate Markov chain of the state \((a_t, z_t)\).
-Then we sum out \(z_t\) to get the marginal distribution for \(a_t\).
+• compute the stationary distribution \(\psi = (\psi(a, z))\) of \(P_{\sigma}\), which defines the Markov chain of the state \((a_t, z_t)\) under policy \(\sigma\).

-def compute_asset_stationary(σ, constants, sizes, arrays):
+def compute_asset_stationary(σ, household):

 # Unpack

-a_grid, z_grid, Π = arrays
+β, a_grid, z_grid, Π = household

 # Construct P_σ as an array of the form P_σ[i, j, ip, jp]